razorlabsorg/wallet-kit-docs/docs/tutorial/connect-dapp-with-wallets.md

 }
 ```

-We've placed a button on the page which triggers the mintNft function, where it calls `wallet.signAndExecuteTransactionBlock` to invoke the connected wallet to sign and execute the transaction request.
+We've placed a button on the page which triggers the mintNft function, where it calls `wallet.signAndExecuteTransaction` to invoke the connected wallet to sign and execute the transaction request.

 Finally, let's take Razor wallet for testing.
 First open your Razor Wallet, change the network to `devnet`.